telekineticyeti/dopus/readme.md

 ## Statusbar

+![Status bar][statusbar]

 - Selected/total files and folders are not visible until either file(s) or folder(s) are selected.
-- Size of directory is shown but total size of items selected is supressed until items are selected.
+- Total size of items in a directory is visible, but total size of selected items is invisible until items are selected.
+- Hide/show toggle area uses an icon to show the hidden file visibility status.

+[statusbar]: ./images/previews/statusbar.png "Status bar preview"